Synthetic-Physiology-Lab/fucciphase/README.md

 df = process_trackmate(trackmate_xml, channel1, channel2)
 print(df["CELL_CYCLE_PERC"])
 ```

+The TrackMate XML is converted to a [Pandas](https://pandas.pydata.org/) DataFrame.
+Thus, the general data (e.g., stored in a CSV or XLSX file) that can be parsed into
+a DataFrame is supported.

+Have a look at the examples to get more information!

 ## Development
 To develop fucciphase, clone the repository, install fucciphase in your environment